Celebrating the PDA CommunityPDAadmin2021-11-26T10:48:24+00:00

 Professionals – thank you to the many professionals – multi-disciplinary diagnostic teams (including psychologists, psychiatrists, occupational therapists, speech & language therapists and paediatricians); education professionals (teachers, SENCOs, teaching and learning support assistants and educational consultants); social care professionals, counsellors, therapists, trainers, parenting coaches and others – who go the extra mile to understand this so often misunderstood group of autistic people and their families.
-Thank you to the PDA Development Group for helping to raise awareness, increase acceptance and promote helpful approaches.
 And thank you to all the professionals who speak and run workshops at our conferences.

 Researchers – thank you to those who have explored, and are exploring, the PDA profile of autism.
 We need so much more research to enable this group to be better understood and we hope our Being Misunderstood report and the research meeting held in Jan 2019 will help identify research priorities and attract much-needed funding.

 Writers – thank you to all those who have written, and are writing, books and articles about PDA; to the increasing number of bloggers and those producing invaluable resources about PDA; to the parents, PDAers and teachers who are willing to share their stories in case studies to help others.